 If you are planning on installing a soakaway or drainfield for your septic tank system here are a few things you will need to do:

-You will need a copy of the Approved Document H - Drainage and Waste Disposal which you can obtain here: Section H - Drainage and Waste Disposal.
+First you will need a copy of the Approved Document H - Drainage and Waste Disposal which you can obtain here: Section H - Drainage and Waste Disposal.
 Following the guidelines in the document for percolation tests, then proceed as follows:

 Excavate a hole 300mm square to a depth 300mm below the proposed invert level of the soakaway pipes.